Stress Relief Techniques: Quick Desk Workouts 2025

 Incorporating micro-breaks with targeted movements can increase productivity by up to 15%.

-Breathing Techniques for Instant Calm
+Breathing Stress Relief Techniques for Instant Calm

 Physical movement is only part of the stress relief equation.
 Controlled breathing can instantly lower heart rate and cortisol levels.
+For example, the following method is highly effective.

-Box Breathing Technique
+Box Breathing Stress Relief Techniques

 - Inhale through your nose for 4 seconds.